kovachben/BlackjackERAU/README.md

 # BlackjackERAU
 CS125 Group Project

-NEED HOW TO START AND DOWNLOAD
+HOW TO DOWNLOAD AND START
-- UNZIP FILE
+- UNZIP ERAU_BLACKJACK Zip File
-Etc etc
-- HOW TO COMPILE
+- Download all files in the folder
+- Create a new directory for the game and enter it
+- Upload downloaded files into the new directory
+- Run make file by typing "make"
+- Type the executable "Blackjack" and the program starts

 Once started:
 Steps: